TokTok/spec/spec.md

-For peers we are announcing ourselves to, if we are not announced to them toxcore tries every 3 seconds to announce ourselves to them until they return that we have announced ourselves to, then toxcore sends an announce request packet every 15 seconds to see if we are still announced and re announce ourselves at the same time.
+For peers we are announcing ourselves to, if we are not announced to them toxcore tries every 3 seconds to announce ourselves to them until they return that we have announced ourselves to them, then initially toxcore sends an announce request packet every 15 seconds to see if we are still announced and reannounce ourselves at the same time.
 The timeout of 15 seconds means a `ping_id` received in the last packet will not have had time to expire (20 second minimum timeout) before it is resent 15 seconds later.
 Toxcore sends every announce packet with the `ping_id` previously received from that peer with the same path (if possible).
+Toxcore use a timeout of 120 seconds rather than 15 seconds if we have been announcing to the peer for at least 90 seconds, and the onion path we are are using for the peer has also been alive for at least 90 seconds, and we have not been waiting for at least 15 seconds for a response to a request sent to the peer, nor for at least 10 seconds for a response to a request sent via the path.

 For friends this is slightly different.
 It is important to start searching for friends after we are fully announced.
 Assuming a perfect network, we would only